Bastardkb/Skeletyl/README.md

 The tents come in 2 versions: normal, and organic.
 The organic one provides a sleeker skeleton-style look with a side holder for the shield pcb, but is longer and harder to print.

+**Important information**: if you are using the skeletyl V4, there are no normal tents.
+Instead, the organic tents of the Charybdis Nano should be used.

 | Front view               | Side view           |
 | ----------------- | ------------------ |